HackTricks-wiki/hacktricks/cloud-security/aws-security.md

 The service is backed by **machine learning**, allowing your data to be actively reviewed as different actions are taken within your AWS account.
 Machine learning can spot access patterns and **user behavior** by analyzing **cloud trail event** data to **alert against any unusual or irregular activity**.
 Any findings made by Amazon Macie are presented within a dashboard which can trigger alerts, allowing you to quickly resolve any potential threat of exposure or compromise of your data.

 Amazon Macie will automatically and continuously **monitor and detect new data that is stored in Amazon S3**.
 Using the abilities of machine learning and artificial intelligence, this service has the ability to familiarize over time, access patterns to data. \
 Amazon Macie also uses natural language processing methods to **classify and interpret different data types and content**.
 NLP uses principles from computer science and computational linguistics to look at the interactions between computers and the human language.
 In particular, how to program computers to understand and decipher language data.
 The **service can automatically assign business values to data that is assessed in the form of a risk score**.
 This enables Amazon Macie to order findings on a priority basis, enabling you to focus on the most critical alerts first.
 In addition to this, Amazon Macie also has the added benefit of being able to **monitor and discover security changes governing your data**.
-As well as identify specific security-centric data such as access keys held within an S3 bucket.&#x20;
+As well as identify specific security-centric data such as access keys held within an S3 bucket.

 This protective and proactive security monitoring enables Amazon Macie to identify critical, sensitive, and security focused data such as API keys, secret keys, in addition to PII (personally identifiable information) and PHI data.